-As a corps member, you’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
+As a corps member, you’ll receive a salary and benefits from the school district, charter school, or pre-K center where will you work as a full-time teacher.
 You are not an employee of Teach for America, nor are you paid by TFA.

 You’ll be paid the same as other beginning teachers working for the same employer.
 Salaries typically range from $33,000 to $58,000, depending on where you teach.

 You can compare regional salaries with our Compare Regions tool.
 Select regions on the map that interest you, and view expected first- and second-year salary ranges in the chart below the map.
 You can also compare other costs, like certification and living expenses, side-by-side.

 While urban areas tend to offer higher salaries, the cost of living is also higher.
 Salaries in rural areas tend to be lower, but you’ll likely spend less for rent and other expenses.

 In additional to a full salary, many corps members are eligible for AmeriCorps benefits including federal funding to help pay off student loans and cover some of the costs incurred while earning your teaching certification.